 Do our members have to book online?

 While there is flexibility in configuration, it is highly recommended that all court users are requested to book courts online.
-Free member bookings are simple to make and ensures the member has reserved their court before attending the venue.
-If access to the courts is only via a pin, then members will need to book to ensure their pin is valid and opens the gate.
+Free member bookings are simple to make and ensures the member has reserved their court before arriving at the venue.
+If access to the courts is only via a PIN, then members will need to book to ensure their PIN is valid and opens the gate.

-A player will receive a pin when competing their booking online.
-The pin will be valid from 10 minutes prior to the start of their booking time and expire 10 minutes after the end of their booking time.
-The pin will not open the gate outside of these times.
+A player will receive a PIN when competing their booking online.
+The PIN will be valid from 15 minutes prior to the start of their booking time and expire 15 minutes after the end of their booking time.
+The PIN will not open the gate outside of these times.

 How do our competition and coaching players gain access?